urban-tep/DDF-SDD/source/computational/dlr-pc/index.rst

      - the configured datasets and processors in *EO Data Storage*
  * to receive and handle processing requests from the portal , which involves
      - the *Processing Gateway/WPS* with its functions Execute and GetStatus
-     - the * Apache Mesos Sheduling and Processing System* to run one or several jobs
+     - the *Mesos Scheduling and Processing System* to run one or several jobs
      - the supported thematic processors autodeployed to the Cores
      - the input EO data available in *EO Data Storage*
      - the storage of intermediates and outputs in *EO Data Storage*